 - Decoding several encrypted transmissions, another copy-protection for the game.

 - Repairing a faulty torpedo tube, manufacturing replacement parts using pretty much every piece of machinery in the boat's engineering room.

 The underwater journey requires playing several long minigames, some of which are devastatingly hard to complete.
 This includes a battle against Soviet cruisers, battle against a Soviet Alfa-class Submarine, and piloting the sub between icebergs/stalactites underneath the north pole.

 In addition, the game requires you to win several games of Yahtzee against a fellow shipmate to win a bottle.
 The designers were particularly devious with this one, as saving and reloading too many times during this game will cause you to lose the match automatically (apparently, your opponent is quite smart).
 Doing this makes the game Unwinnable.
 In fact, there are at least two other places in the game where a wrong action does not immediately cause a Game Over, but rather lets you play on for quite some time, oblivious to your Dead Man Walking status.

 After reaching Gibraltar, you will disembark from the ship using scuba gear, evading shore defenses by creating a diversion.
 The actual assault on the embassy at the end of the game is possibly even harder than the rest of the game, and requires quick thinking and reflexes.

-- Guide Dang It: Oh so very much.
+- Guide Dang It!: Oh so very much.
 Simply put, everything in the game that can go wrong, will go wrong unless you explicitly check for it.
-For instance, the submarine will malfunction unless you, the captain, perform maintenance work.
-The worst example is that, at CIA headquarters, you are given the wrong ID card.
-Unless you double-check it, you'll get through half the game before noticing this mistake made it Unwinnable.
+For instance, the submarine will malfunction unless you, the acting captain, perform maintenance work.
+The worst example is that, at the Pentagon, you are given the wrong ID card.
+Unless you double-check it, you'll get through half the game before noticing this mistake, rendering your game Unwinnable.

 - Luck-Based Mission